codefori/vscode-ibmi/docs/README.md

 #### Source ASP
 If source files are located in a specific ASP, specify here.
 Otherwise, leave blank.

-### Temporary Library
-Temporary library used by extension.
-This cannot be QTEMP.

-### Log Compile Output
-When enabled, spool files will be logged from command execution.
-These spool files can be found under **OUTPUT** / **IBM i Compile Log**.

 ## Adding Source Files
 In order to make the member browser useful, source files need to be declared